Caddox/pyfilestore/README.md

 This is a simple package meant to create a static data structure similar to a dictionary that exists as a group of files.

 #### Example usage
+First, download it using pip:

+    pip install py-filestore

+Then:
 ```python
 from filestore import Filestore